omnius45467/geekwise-alexa-course/src/app/markdown/day_2/day_2.md

-## Day 1 - The Headless Browser and a Little Bit of A.I.
+## The Headless Browser and a Little Bit of A.I.

 ### Objectives
 * We will be touching bases on C.R.U.D. operations with Node and simple json